-The above photo shows a normal Premier Delivery in process, where the skids are delivered into a garage.
+The above photo shows a normal Garage Delivery in process, where the skids are delivered into a garage.
 For all deliveries, the truck is parked in the street, not your driveway.
 The forklift is used to remove your skids from the truck to bring them where you have indicated.
-If you ordered a Precision Delivery, like the one pictured, an extra step is involved.
+If you ordered a Garage Delivery, like the one pictured, an extra step is involved.
 A pallet jack is used to pick up the skids from where the forklift placed them, to carefully transport them to your desired space within your garage.

 Variations in Skid Sizes

 A pallet of stacked wood pellet bags (referred to as a skid) can come in either 1-ton and 1.5-ton sizes.
 No matter the weight, all pallets are 48 by 40 inches.
 The height of the skid depends on the number of stacked bags.

 A 1-ton skid holds 50 forty-pound pellet bags, and is about four feet tall.
 A 1.5-ton skid holds 75 forty-pound pellet bags, and is about six feet tall.

 If you’re having wood pellets delivered to your home for the first time, or are storing them in a new location, it’s a good idea to measure out the space first in order to know what you can fit.

 Normal Pellet and Packaging Characteristics

 Some expected characteristics of your wood pellets include bag vents, condensation and a woody scent.

 Bag vents are rows of very small holes, and are a necessary part of the bagging process.
 Their purpose is to help to keep pellets aired out and protected from moisture, in the event of even a tiny amount of leftover warmth from the manufacturing process at the time of bagging.

 Also, the vents prevent bags from popping and breaking while being moved around and stacked.
 If there are large, random holes, these are not vents and should be patched up immediately.